-The first point about understanding innovation agility is that it is, in essence; a blend of great advances in technology development together with the leading edge practices and principles of innovation management and visionary leadership.
-This agile innovation enables people to see and solve key problems in adaptive and consistent ways, through incorporating lean and agile principles, within a systemic framework.
+Innovation agility enables people to see and solve key problems in adaptive and consistent ways, incorporating lean and agile principles, within a strategic and systemic framework.

-The focus is on using financial and key resources to “out-innovate” the competition in ways that improve the quality of people lives in ways that they value and cherish.
+The focus is on using financial and key resources to “out-innovate” the competition in ways that improve the quality of people’s lives in ways that they value and cherish.

-In their book “Agile Innovation” the authors state that agile innovation addresses the critical drivers of innovation success.
+In the book “Agile Innovation” the authors state that agile innovation addresses the critical drivers of innovation success.
 At ImagineNation™ we see these drivers systemically and synergistically because they involve making organizational climate, culture and process change decisions simultaneously.
-This enables organizations to balance short term objectives with long term needs to ensure organizational growth and sustainability.
-Also enabling them to stay on course in successfully delivering the organizational outcomes they want to achieve from real agile innovation that either improves efficiencies or adds value to the quality of people’s lives.
+Enabling organizations to balance short term objectives with long term needs to ensure organizational growth and sustainability.
+Also enabling them to stay on course in successfully delivering the organizational outcomes they want to achieve – by cultivating innovation agility that either improves efficiencies or adds value to the quality of people’s lives

 1. Define the results you want to HAVE

-The first step is to clarify what kind of short term results and longer term organizational outcomes and the desired future the organization wants to have.
-Many global organizations state that they want to have agile innovative organizations that compete strategically.
-Through innovation to “out-innovate” the competition and create high value and low cost, new market segments.
-Seldom is this expressed and articulated within a visionary, quantifiable and clear goal and defined strategy that also defines innovation in their unique context.
+The first step is to clarify what kind of short term results and longer-term organizational outcomes and the desired future the organization wants to have.
+Whilst many global organizations seek to strategically create competitive agile innovative organizations, to “out-innovate” the competition and create high value, low cost, new market segments.
+They seldom express and articulate their desire, within a visionary, a quantifiable and clear passionate purpose, mission and defined strategy that also defines innovation in their unique context.

 2. What most organizations DO

-In many cases, we noticed that organizations tend to focus their innovation efforts on either;
+In many cases, we noticed that many organizations tend to focus their innovation efforts on either;

-a) Achieving short terms results involving quick and easy superficial learning pathways and fast and dirty ways of generating income and or reducing costs.
-These are mostly internally focused, tend to be episodic and seldom outwardly focus on understanding and empathizing with customers’ problems, their perception of value or efficiency, or involve the true and deep organizational learning that innovation requires to be effective and sustainable.
+Involving quick and easy superficial learning pathways and fast and dirty ways of generating income and or reducing costs.
+These are often internally focused, episodic and seldom outwardly focus on understanding and empathizing with customers’ problems, their perception of value or efficiency, or involve the true and deep organizational learning that innovation requires to be effective and sustainable.

-Companies who do this think they are being innovative, and focus their efforts by investing in idea creation processes such as hackathons and company wide ideas competitions that are largely supported by technology based idea management platforms.
-Whilst this is an effective way of engaging people and harnessing their creative energy towards imaginative ideas that may ultimately add value to bottom line results, it is only a first “baby step” towards developing real innovation agility because the majority of ideas never get to the implementation or delivery phase.
+Companies who do this might think they are being innovative, and focus their efforts by investing in idea creation processes such as hackathons and company-wide ideas competitions that are largely supported by technology-based idea management platforms.
+Whilst this is an effective way of engaging people and harnessing their creative energy towards imaginative ideas, it is only a first “baby step” towards developing real innovation agility because the majority of ideas never get to the implementation or delivery phase.

-At ImagineNation, we have observed that what they neglect to do, is focus on achieving a visionary, longer term objective around developing real agile innovative organizational capability.
+At ImagineNation, we have observed that what they neglect to do, is to focus on achieving a visionary, longer-term objective around developing their adaptive organizational capability and innovation agility.

 Involving taking a strategic, systemic and human-centered approach towards a focussed business or digital transformation initiative involving the alignment of mindsets, behaviours, and skills as the first area of focus for learning and development in bringing about the desired changes or outcomes the organization wants to HAVE.

 As well as to create an environment where people have the chance to, are able to and want to create the desired changes that deliver the outcomes the organization wants.